Signs of a bad recruiter

 If a recruiter doesn't get a response after the second inquiry and the individual truly is to die for, put that name on the backburner for a similar role down the line.

-2. Demand to know current salary on the first call
+2. Demanding to know current salary on the first call

 Not only is it illegal in some states to ask candidates about their current comp

 , but it's inappropriate.
 Many candidates are money-driven, so I understand the importance of talking money upfront.
-However, the initial candidate-recruiter conversation is not the time.
+However, the initial candidate-recruiter conversation is not the time, and can be an extremely clear sign of a bad recruiter.

 The purpose of the first call is to discuss candidates' goals, passions, and what they might be looking for in their next role.
 If the candidate confirms an interest in the job and you need